Brief History of Nursing Informatics in Canada

 patient education, community development and cyberphobia represent some of the issues and actions explored.

-With the advent of this online version of the Kwantlen Polytechnic University BSN and BSN-PB Program's Nursing Informatics learning activities in 1999, new modes of interaction and computer use were made possible.
+With the advent of this online version of the Kwantlen Polytechnic University BSN and BSN-AE Program's Nursing Informatics learning activities in 1999, new modes of interaction and computer use were made possible.
 As both faculty and students become more comfortable and adept in using computer applications, creative use of computers can become more prevalent in the program.
 In time, interactive communication using computers will occur as easily as in class communication.

 As well, more extensive web site design; use of virtual reality; establishing links with local health care agencies, and with schools in other national or global areas can eventually be incorporated.
 The possibilities are endless - only availability of funds, level of computer literacy, commitment and access to knowledge about new developments in the field inhibit the process.

 As Nursing Informatics develops in Canada as a recognized component of nursing, Kwantlen Polytechnic University Nursing faculty plan to offer related education in an increasingly sophisticated and creative way.
 Our goal is to assist nursing students to become aware of and comfortable using the diverse computer applications available in working with clients both in the community and in hospital settings.
 Faculty intend to acquaint nursing students with computers as "enabling tools" for nursing practice, education, administration, and research.
 We hope that our students find value in these learning activities and enjoy their initiation into the science and practice of Nursing Informatics.

 Canadian Nurses Association.
 (2006).
 E-nursing strategy for Canada.
 Ottawa: Author.

 Canadian Nurses Association.
 (2004).
 Position statement: Promoting Nursing history.
 Ottawa: Author.